Azure/AppConfiguration/docs/REST/authentication/hmac.md

-﻿# Authentication - REST API Reference
+# HMAC Authentication - REST API Reference
 #
-All HTTP requests must be authenticated using the **HMAC-SHA256** authentication scheme and transmitted over TLS.
+HTTP requests may be authenticated using the **HMAC-SHA256** authentication scheme.
+These requests must be transmitted over TLS.

 *Prerequisites*:
 - **Credential** - \<Access Key ID\>